What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: A Global-Local Framework for Spatio-Temporal Grounding

-\textbf{Optimal transport for word-to-frame assignment.} To acquire the optimal assignment from word features to video frames, an assignment matrix $\mathbf{Q}$ is computed from each video and ASR pair as shown in Figure \ref{fig:pipeline}(a).
+\textbf{Optimal transport for text-to-frame assignment.} To acquire the optimal assignment from word features to video frames, an assignment matrix $\mathbf{Q}$ is computed from each video and ASR pair as shown in Figure~\ref{fig:pipeline}(a).
 This cross-model optimal transport mechanism is applied to assignment $\mathbf{Q}$ from the projected cross-model similarity $\mathbf{P}$ between word tokens and each video frame, where $\mathbf{P}=g(\mathcal{S}) \bigotimes f(\mathcal{V})^\top \in \mathbb{R}^{K\times U}$.
-To compute the assignment matrix, the text and video projection layers from the global representation in Figure \ref{fig:pipeline}(c) are used to project multimodal features into a common space for feature similarity calculation.
-To ensure that the word-to-frame assignment contains more diversity instead of just saturated assignments to a single video frame, we add a constraint that requires label assignments to be equally distributed across various video frames representing diverse object/action concepts.
-This is achieved by restricting $\mathbf{Q_v}$ to a \textit{transportation polytope} $\mathcal{Q}_v$: which enforces the soft-assignment distribution $\mathbf{Q}$ to assign an equal marginal probability to each of the $U$ frames instead of converging to a single frame.
-The vector $\mathbf{1}_U$ represents one vector with dimension $U\times1$.
+To compute the assignment matrix, the text and video projection layers from the global representation in Figure~\ref{fig:pipeline}(c) are used to project multimodal features into a common space for feature similarity calculation.
+We investigate various granularities of the features where we compute the similarity between the text features at the word (local) / sentence (global) level and the visual feature at frames (global) / spatiotemporal tokens (local) level to acquire $\mathbf{P}$, as shown in Table~\ref{tab:frame_ablations}.
+To ensure that the word-to-frame assignment contains more diversity instead of just saturated assignments to a single video frame, we add a constraint by Sinkhorn that requires label assignments to be equally distributed across various video frames representing diverse object/action concepts.
+Details of the Sinkhorn optimal transport are included in the appendix \ref{sinkhorn}.

-The next goal is to enforce this \textit{transportation polytope} $\mathcal{Q}$.
-A solution for $\mathbf{Q}$ is now computed using the optimal transport Sinkhorn-Knopp algorithm~\cite{caron2020unsupervised,cuturi2013sinkhorn} as shown in Figure ~\ref{fig:pipeline} (b).
-The Sinkhorn-Knopp algorithm also normalizes the distribution of $\mathbf{P}$ as:

-where $\mathbf{\alpha}$ and $\mathbf{\beta}$ are scaling vectors that restrict $\mathbf{Q}$ to have a uniform distribution across region assignment. $\varepsilon$ is a parameter that controls the smoothness of the mapping \cite{caron2020unsupervised}.

-The $T$ frames are then selected by the corresponding assignment $\mathbf{Q}$ from the frames with top $T$ aggregated similarity sum over each word for further training.
-Note that the selection part $\mathbf{P}$ is from a trainable projection.
-While acquiring a better word-to-region projection during training, we hypothesize that the frame selection also benefits.
-The respective frame selection strategy is evaluated in Table~\ref{tab:train_ablations}.